 Attending class on time is important to receive the most out of the course.
 Entering class late disrupts the learning process of all students.
 Students are permitted three absences for a 14-week semester course.
 For the semester (28 classroom hours plus 68 homework hours) courses, more than 10 minutes late is a tardy; more than 20 minutes late is an absence.
 Two tardies count as one absence.
 College credit cannot be transferred to Southern California Seminary when a student misses four or more class sessions.
-A grade of NC (No Credit) will be recorded when a student misses four sessions, does not complete coursework on time, or earns less than 700 points.
+A grade of AU (Audit) will be recorded when a student is auditing the course, misses four sessions, does not complete coursework on time, or earns less than 700 points.